Edge precoloring extension of hypercubes: Concluding Remarks

 \begin{proposition} For any $d \geq 2$, there is a $d$-regular bipartite graph with a precoloring $f$ of only $2$ edges, such that $f$ cannot be extended to a proper $d$-edge coloring. \end{proposition}

 \begin{proof} Let $r> 1$ be a positive integer, and let $G_1,\dots, G_r$ be $r$ copies of $K_{d,d} -e$, that is the complete bipartite graph with $d+d$ vertices with exactly one edge removed.
 From $G_1,\dots, G_r$ we form a $d$-regular graph $H$ by for $i=1,\dots,r$ joining a vertex in $G_i$ of degree $d-1$ with a vertex in $G_{i+1}$ of degree $d-1$ by an edge so that all added edges have distinct endpoints (indices taken modulo $r$).
 Let $e_1$ and $e_2$ be two distinct edges in $H$ joining vertices in distinct copies of $K_{d,d} -e$.
 We color $e_1$ with color $1$, and $e_2$ with color $2$.
-It is straightforward that this precoloring cannot be extended to a proper $d$-edge coloring of $H$. \end{proof}
+Since any perfect matching in $H_1$ that contains $e_1$ also contains $e_2$, this precoloring cannot be extended to a proper $d$-edge coloring of $H$. \end{proof}

 Note that in the proof of Proposition \ref{prop:dregular}, there is a similar precoloring with two edges colored $1$, which is not extendable to a proper $d$-edge coloring of the full graph.
 Also, the distance between the two precolored edges can be made arbitrarily large.